sbastien14/ifarith-compiler/discussion.md

 `-v` flag to the compiler.
 For at least one of the programs, explain carefully the relevance of each of the intermediate representations.

+Test cases:

+Unfortunately, our group was having trouble to get the compiler to run on any sort of test file.
+We were able to run the compiler.rkt file, but whenever we'd run the lp line of code, it would say that our excutable file was not found.
+Which is strange because we're seeing the .o file in our directory.

+However, with our knowledge of compilers, executable files, and the fibonacci sequence, we expect that when the test is run from main, it will assign the number 8 to one of the registers, pass that register as the parameter for the fibonacci function and the recursively calculate the 8th fibonacci number.
+Afterwards, it will print that result.

 For this question, please add your `.ifa` programs either (a) here or (b) to the repo and write where they are in this file.
+The .ifa programs are in the test-programs directory and are called test1.ifa, test2.ifa, and test3.ifa.

 [ Question 3 ]